Atul99199/Life-Skills/OPPs.md

 Hybrid inheritance is a combination of simple, multiple inheritance, and hierarchical inheritance.

 ## 2. Encapsulation:
 Encapsulation means combining data and the functions that operate on that data into a single unit, typically a class.
 Access to internal data is restricted using access specifiers (private, protected, public).
 It helps achieve data hiding, which minimizes unintended interference.
+Thus, encapsulation makes the concept of data hiding possible.
+(Data hiding: a language feature to restrict access to members of an object, reducing the negative effect due to dependencies. e.g., "protected", "private" feature in C++).

 ## 3. Abstraction:
 Abstraction focuses on exposing only the essential features of a system while hiding the complex implementation details.
 It helps to reduce code complexity and increase maintainability.
+The model abstracted from problems can be a standard solution to this type of problem.
+It is an efficient way since there are nebulous real-life problems that have similar properties.

 ### Data binding :
 Data binding is a process of binding the application UI and business logic.
 Any change made in the business logic will reflect directly to the application UI.